jcervas/teaching/2025-2026/class-cmu-2025-84-309/readme.md

 ## September 11

+**The History of Academic Freedom**

 - Chemerinsky, Erwin, and Howard Gillman.
 2018.
 Free speech on campus.
   Paperback edition.
-New Haven ; London: Yale University Press.
+New Haven; London: Yale University Press.
   - Chapter 3: Nullius in Verba: Free Speech at Colleges and Universities

 ## September 16

 - Chemerinsky, Erwin, and Howard Gillman.
 2018.
 Free speech on campus.
   Paperback edition.
 New Haven ; London: Yale University Press.
   - Chapter 4: Hate Speech
   - Chapter 5: What Campuses Can and Can’t Do
-- Chapter 6: What’s at Stake?
+  - Chapter 6: What’s at Stake? (short)

 ## September 18